ivangfr/spring-cloud-stream-solace-pubsub/README.md

 ## Playing around

-In a terminal, submit the following POST requests to `producer-service` and check its logs and `consumer-service` logs
+In a terminal, submit the following POST requests to `producer-service` and check its logs and `consumer-service` logs.

 > **Note**: [HTTPie](https://httpie.org/) is being used in the calls bellow